AbdassalamAhmad/aws-bootcamp-cruddur-2023/journal/week8.md

 ### summury
 - We want to create a lambda function that will be triggered once we upload a picture (avatar) to our front-end (now to S3 bucket).
 - The Lambda function will proccess the image and resize it and store in the same bucket in different folder.
-- Once the new picture added an sns topic will be triggered.
+- Once the new picture added an sns topic will be triggered.(I think it will be used with webhook to put the processed image in the front-end)

 ### Add Lambda code in JS